OWASP/CheatSheetSeries/cheatsheets/Query_Parameterization_Cheat_Sheet.md

 ## Introduction

 [SQL Injection](https://owasp.org/www-community/attacks/SQL_Injection) is one of the most dangerous web vulnerabilities.
-So much so that it's the [\#1 item in the OWASP Top 10](https://wiki.owasp.org/index.php/Top_10_2013-A1-Injection).
+So much so that it was the #1 item in both the OWASP Top 10 [2013 version](https://wiki.owasp.org/index.php/Top_10_2013-A1-Injection), and [2017 version](https://owasp.org/www-project-top-ten/2017/).
+As of 2021, it sits at #3 on the [OWASP Top 10](https://owasp.org/www-project-top-ten/).

 It represents a serious threat because SQL Injection allows evil attacker code to change the structure of a web application's SQL statement in a way that can steal data, modify data, or potentially facilitate command injection to the underlying OS.